How Do Sovereign Gold Bonds Compare to Other Gold Investment Options?

 The minimum investment in SGBs is one gram, and the maximum is 4 kgs for individuals and Hindu Undivided Families (HUF); trusts and corporations can buy up to 20 kgs.
 You can purchase bonds individually or jointly.
 However, the limit applies to the first applicant in case of a joint application.

 To apply to SGBs, you can visit the branches of nationalised banks, foreign banks, scheduled private banks, designated post offices, and Stock Holding Corporation of India Limited (SHCIL).
-You can also apply for these bonds online or from the internet banking of authorised commercial banks.
-SGBs are held in certificates and can be converted into digital format and stored in your Demat accounts.
+You can also apply for these bonds online or from the internet banking of authorised commercial banks or through stock brokers.
+SGBs which are held in certificates and can be converted into digital format and stored in your Demat accounts.

 Other Gold Investment Options